Let’s make a halter dress! I’ve got lots of cute sewing pattern ideas for you.

 In general, natural fibers are not a good choice for swimwear.

-Below are a few well-known online shops, in addition to a few good brick-and-mortar establishments, to help you locate your perfect dress fabric.
+Below are a few well-known online shops and a few good brick-and-mortar establishments to help you locate your perfect dress fabric.

 Sewing Pattern mine is McCall’s 8093